populationgenomics/production-pipelines/README.md

   Other jobs: 171
 ```

-Batch instance also extend the job name if the names of a sample and a project are provided as attributes, e.g.:
+The Batch instance also constructs the job name if the names of a sample and a project are provided as attributes, e.g.:

 ```bash
 >>> j = b.new_job('My job', dict(sample='CPG196535', project='fewgenomes'))